 Any location in the program memory can be used as look-up tables.
-There are three methods to read the Program Memory data using two table read instructions: "TABRDC" and "TABRDL", transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).
+There are three method to read the ROM data by two table read instructions: "TABRDC" and "TABRDL", transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).